-Deer-resistant ornamental grasses offer a number of advantages in addition to allowing you to sleep at night instead of worrying you'll awake next morning to find your whole yard ravaged by Bambi!
-They offer plant textures that contrast with most other landscape plants, many are drought-tolerant and they offer surprising variation in color.
+Deer-resistant ornamental grasses offer several advantages in addition to allowing you to sleep at night instead of worrying you'll awake the next morning to find your whole yard ravaged by Bambi.
+Grasses have a texture that contrast with most other landscape plants, many are drought-tolerant, and they can offer surprising variation in color.

-Hakone grass presents a "golden opportunity" to many homeowners who may be faced with one or more of the following challenges:
+Hakone grass (Hakonechloa macra) presents a "golden opportunity" to many homeowners who may be faced with one or more of the following challenges:

 - Intolerance for aggressive plants

 - Deer pests

 Hakone grass will grow in partially shaded conditions, is not invasive, and is a deer-resistant ornamental grass.
 The 'Aureola' cultivar affords a bonus: golden leaves striped with green (often with some red, for good measure).

 Blue fescue (Festuca glauca) is a deer-resistant, sun-loving ornamental grass with icy blue foliage and pale yellow flowers.
 And with a name like "blue fescue," you know the color (really a bluish-gray, which is what glauca means in Latin) is a major selling point.
 Some growers like to grow it next to plants that display silvery foliage.
 The 'Elijah Blue' cultivar looks like a bluish, spiky hairdo sticking up out of the earth.

 Maiden grass (Miscanthus sinensis 'Gracillimus') towers over the shorter deer-resistant grasses, such as blue fescue.
 It is one of the most graceful plants you can grow in the landscape.
 In fact, the name of this cultivar means "very graceful."

 While maiden grass is at its most colorful in fall, many gardeners appreciate it even more in winter, when its puffy, silvery-white plumes and straw-colored blades stand out against a barren landscape to provide visual interest.